aritrasen/Tensorflow-Probabillity/README.md

 # Tensorflow-Probabillity-
 Repo for bayesian neural network.

-The file dist_bayesian_nn.py contains the code bayesian neural network distrubuted using Horovod.
+The file dist_bayesian_nn.py contains the code of distrubuted bayesian neural network for mnist using Horovod.

 To run the script execute following on the command line